smart_ - Munin wildcard-plugin to monitor S.M.A.R.T. attribute values through smartctl

 Fetches values if called without arguments:

 E.g.: munin-run smart_hda

 Tries to find smartctl and outputs value 'yes' for success, 'no' if not.

-It's used by munin-node-configure to see wether autoconfiguration is possible.
+It's used by munin-node-configure to see whether autoconfiguration is possible.

 Outputs the list of device names, that it found plugged to the system.

 munin-node-configure use this to build the service links for this wildcard-plugin.